The Society shall be known as

-- A meeting must consist of a quorum of four members of the committee and an accurate record kept by or passed to the secretary at the first opportunity.
+- A meeting must consist of a quorum of at least four members of the committee.

 - If the chairman is unavailable meetings may be led by any committee member chosen at the meetings.

 - Emergency meetings may be requested by any member of the said committee.

 - Meetings may be held using telephony or internet technology that allows committee members to participate.

-- In the case of a tied vote the chairman or acting chairman will have the deciding vote.
+- In the case of a tied vote the chairman or acting chairman of the meeting will have the deciding vote.

 - All meetings must have an accurate record kept and a written copy of that record filed by the secretary.